Fertility after gestational trophoblastic disease

 Your periods and GTD

-Due to the high levels of a hormone called human chorionic gonadotrophic hormone (hCG) in molar pregnancies, invasive mole and choriocarcinoma, your monthly periods stop.
+Due to the high levels of a hormone called human chorionic gonadotrophic hormone (hCG) in molar pregnancies, invasive mole and choriocarcinoma, your monthly periods may stop.

 Surgery to treat a molar pregnancy might include dilation and suction evacuation (D and E) or dilation and curettage (D and C).
-After these operations, the hCG levels usually fall.
-And once the level is lower your periods will start again.
+After these operations, the hCG levels usually fall and once the level is lower, your periods will start again.

 If you have a combination of chemotherapy drugs, your periods will stop during treatment.
 They usually start again within 3 to 6 months of treatment ending.